Acura ZDX Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Acura ZDX insurance rates for additional coverage choices and driver risks.
+The chart below details average Acura ZDX insurance rates for other coverage scenarios.

-- The cheapest rate after discounts is $688
+- The lowest rate with discounts is $688

-- Selecting low $100 deductibles for comprehensive and collision insurance will cost an additional $228 every year
+- Choosing pricier low deductibles for comprehensive and collision insurance will cost an extra $228 each year

-Insurance rates for an Acura ZDX also range considerably based on the trim level of your ZDX, your age and driving habits, and deductibles and policy limits.
+Insurance rates for an Acura ZDX can also vary considerably based on your driver profile, the trim level and model year, and liability limits and deductibles.

-Older drivers with a clean driving record and higher comprehensive and collision deductibles may pay as little as $1,100 per year on average, or $92 per month, for full coverage.
-Rates are much higher for teenagers, since even teens with perfect driving records can expect to pay as much as $4,400 a year.
+A more mature driver with a clean driving record and high deductibles may only pay around $1,100 per year on average for full coverage.
+Rates are highest for teen drivers, where even good drivers can expect to pay at least $4,400 a year.
 View Rates by Age

 State | Premium | Compared to U.S. Avg | Percent Difference |